Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Main Results

 The proof of Theorem~\ref{thm:ex} is given in Appendix~\ref{app:thm:ex}.
 By definition of tensor powers, one has \(\widetilde{\Sym}^{\otimes k}(\mathcal{F}) \subseteq \widetilde{\Sym}^{\otimes k'}(\mathcal{F})\) for any \(k' \ge k\).
 Since averaging complexity is monotone with respect to inclusion of function classes (Proposition~\ref{prop:prop}), the quantity \(\mathsf{AC}^{\mathrm{ex}}\left(\widetilde{\Sym}^{\otimes k}(\mathcal{F})\right)\) is nondecreasing in \(k \in \mathbb{N}\); intuitively, enforcing exact symmetry becomes harder as the class grows.
 At the same time, \(\mathsf{AC}^{\mathrm{ex}}(\widetilde{\Sym}^{\otimes k}(\mathcal{F})) \le |G|\) for all \(k \in \mathbb{N}\).
 Therefore, to prove Theorem~\ref{thm:ex}, it suffices to show that \(\mathsf{AC}^{\mathrm{ex}}(\widetilde{\Sym}^{\otimes k}(\mathcal{F}))=|G|\) for \(k=\mathsf{K}\).

 \begin{newtext} Theorem~\ref{thm:ex} asserts that exact symmetry requires \emph{linear} averaging complexity once polynomial features of degree \(k=\mathsf{K}\) are included.
 A natural question is how to bound \(\mathsf{K}\).
 To answer this question, we establish an explicit upper bound on $\mathsf{K}$, building on recent advances in algebra.
-In particular, we show that
+In particular, letting $\rho$ denote the representation of $G$ on $\mathcal{F}$, we show that $\mathsf{K}$ admits the upper bound

 where